Sheriff (United States): Georgia

-Sheriffs and his or her deputies and any other state certified peace officer may make an arrest on or off duty only after stating that they are peace officers in the state of Georgia.
+Sheriffs and their deputies and any other state certified peace officer may make an arrest on or off duty only after stating that they are peace officers in the state of Georgia.
 One of five county officials listed in the state constitution, sheriffs in Georgia are full-service county officers.
 Article IX, Section I of the constitution specifies that sheriffs "shall be elected by the qualified voters of their respective counties for a term of four years and shall have such qualifications, powers and duties as provided by general law."
 However, several metropolitan counties have opted to form a county police to perform law enforcement functions leaving the sheriff to court functions.
 Others also have a county marshal who provide civil law enforcement.
 Even with other agencies in the same county, such as county police, the sheriff is the chief law enforcement officer of each county.
 All law enforcement officers in Georgia have statewide jurisdiction if the crime happens in their immediate presence, but sheriffs have statewide jurisdiction also if the crime originated in their county.
 This means if someone breaks the law in one county and flees to another the sheriff can go anywhere inside the state to investigate the crime, make the arrest, and transport the accused back to the original county.

 Most of the qualifications, powers and duties of a sheriff in Georgia are detailed in Title 15, Chapter 16 of state law.
 Among other things, the law states that "the sheriff is the basic law enforcement officer of the several counties of this state."
 Section 10 makes it clear that the sheriff has as much authority within municipalities as he does in unincorporated areas of his county, although many sheriffs refrain from performing standard law-enforcement functions within municipalities that have their own police department unless specifically requested to do so, or are required to do so in order to fulfill other provisions in state law.